lmu-osc/Introduction-RStudio-Git-GitHub/SSH.md

 Enter file in which to save the key (/Users/username/.ssh/id_ed25519):
 ```

-You will then be asked to provide an passphrase.
+You will then be asked to provide a passphrase.
 Protecting your keys with a passphrase is optional but highly recommended.
-Don't hesitate to use a long passphrase, you'll only have to type it once to unlock a key.
+Don't hesitate to use a long passphrase, you'll only have to type it once per day to unlock a key.

 ```
 Enter passphrase (empty for no passphrase):